 Set an Appointment for Differential Repair & Service Today

 Don’t run the risk of causing undue damage to your differential.
 Let the professionals at Thompson Automotive put our training and expertise to work for you — contact us today to schedule your differential system diagnostic evaluation, or differential service and repair.
 Our team will provide you with a thorough report stating all of the identified issues, as well as recommendations only for the repairs necessary to get you back to driving safely.
-Our auto shop is conveniently located in Englewood, and we proudly serve the entire Englewood, Littleton, and Denver area.
+Our auto shop is conveniently located in Littleton, and we proudly serve the entire Littleton, Littleton, and Denver area.